-3. Changing Consumer Mindset – Do you allot time for sales reps come by your lab and detail their new products to you in person?
+Changing Consumer Mindset – Do you allot time for sales reps to come by your lab and detail their new products to you in person?
 Do you call or fax your orders in?
 Are you content to have someone outside your lab tell you that your organization has a contract in place with BigCo and that you should never look beyond BigCo’s portfolio for the products they offer?
-If you do and if you insist, you will need to write an extensive letter of justification and gain approval?
+If you do, and if you insist, will you need to write an extensive letter of justification and gain approval?
 Do you still rely on another person on your staff to search for an item you may need for your lab or do you just Google it yourself?

 And it was an ancient Greek philosopher named Heraclitus that said: